EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v1/README.md

 - Does not use random/mock data in production.
 - All scoring is performed locally in the browser.
 - `Proof of Assets Engine` currently focuses on ERC-721 ownership.
-- There is currently only one primary DAC Explorer endpoint used by this checker.
+- `Stake Flow Classifier` currently uses known staking selectors:
+  - stake: `0x3a4b66f1`
+  - unstake: `0x2e17de78`
+- Reward/fee flow is tracked separately when internal transaction data is available.
+- Estimated current stake is calculated as `totalStakeIn - totalUnstakeOut`.
-- Raw JSON now includes versioned scoring policy metadata.
+- Raw JSON includes versioned scoring policy metadata and stake-flow metadata.
 - The current implementation is shipped in `index.html`, `wallet-intelligence.css`, and `wallet-intelligence.js`; the module names in the architecture section describe the conceptual separation of logic.

 ---